Engineering a New Product from Your Initial Concept

 5) Prototyping your Product for Testing

 Once you’ve approved the first generation drawings, prototypes should be made for every new product so you can test that the function and fit are what you have in mind.
 Prototypes also give you products that you can show to your prospective customers for market research purposes.
-We will provide you with a quote from one of our manufacturers that specialize in making prototypes after the first generation drawings are complete.
+We can provide you with a quote from one of our manufacturers that specialize in making prototypes after the first generation drawings are complete.

 Quality Testing of the Prototype